 LAGAMINE is a code of finite elements initially developed for the digital modelling of large deformations, mechanical problems and contact problems.

-The code was developed in two different fields: (i) the behaviour of metals and (ii) geomechanics.
+he code was developed in two different fields: (i) the behaviour of metals and (ii) geomechanics.
 The research carried out by the two teams have the same digital code allowed for a cross-fertilisation of both groups.
 The researchers’ ongoing work throughout the world as well as in universities and even industry has maintained this code at the cutting edge of technology and research.

-The metal team is managed by AM Habraken, alongside Prof Cescotto (retired in 2012), who succeeded professor Duchêne.
+The Metal research team is managed by AM Habraken, alongside Prof Cescotto (retired in 2012), who succeeded professor Duchêne.
 It is a digital team with strong experimental implications with materials and structures (Laboratoire de Mécanique M&S).
 Its main focus is on the behaviour of materials (steel, Ti, Al, Ni, metals and coatings).
 Its activities are the development and identifying laws of thermomechanics and metalworking within a multi-scalar approach.

 These rheological models, implemented in LAGAMINE, allow to predict the damages and rupture along the process of formation, as well as the static and specific fatigue load.
 Simulations can be extended to the modelling of processes such as deep-drawing, straightening, cold rolling, continuous casting, incremental forming, vertical lancer combined, superplastic forming or former microforming.
 In these simulations, the shaping of metal, of new elements such as solid-shell elements or adapted darning strategies have also been developed within LAGAMINE.